MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/use-dynamics-365-knowledge-effective-customer-engagement.md

 ---
-title: "Use Dynamics 365 for Customer Engagement apps knowledge for effective customer engagement apps in Unified Service Desk for Dynamics 365 for Customer Engagement apps | MicrosoftDocs"
+title: "Use Dynamics 365 Customer Engagement apps knowledge for effective customer engagement apps in Unified Service Desk for Dynamics 365 Customer Engagement apps | MicrosoftDocs"
-description: "Learn how to use Dynamics 365 for Customer Engagement apps knowledge for effective customer engagement in Unified Service Desk."
+description: "Learn how to use Dynamics 365 Customer Engagement apps knowledge for effective customer engagement in Unified Service Desk."
 keywords:
 ms.date: 08/17/2018
 ms.service: